...for the parts science can't reach.

 Phase 4: Flow and Soul Unity

 Soul Unity isn't a destination—it's a way of being.
-In this phase, the skills from the previous three phases become second nature.
+In this phase, those skills become instinct.
 You're no longer working on being present—you are present.
 You're no longer processing trauma—you're living from the other side of it.
 You're no longer learning to trust yourself—you trust yourself, and you act from that trust.

-This is the integration phase: where insight becomes embodied, where healing becomes identity, where the gap between who you know yourself to be and how you actually live begins to close.
+This is the integration phase: where insight becomes embodied, where healing becomes identity, where how you live finally matches who you are.
 The body practices, the inner awareness, the emotional fluency — they're no longer techniques you apply.
 They're simply how you live.

 Clients in this phase often describe a quality of flow—decisions feel clearer, relationships feel more honest, creativity returns, old shame patterns don't run the show anymore.
-The goal of Soul Unity Therapy is for you to no longer need Soul Unity Therapy.
+The goal of Soul Unity Therapy is to make itself unnecessary.
 Not because the work is done, but because you've internalized the capacity to do it for yourself.

 "I am on the tail-end of my therapy, and I am shocked at how successful it was.
 She basically worked herself out of a job, which is the best sign of a therapist, in my opinion."